 How to improve your credit score

-Time can be an important factor in credit scores, especially when it comes to negative events such as defaults.
 The more recent an entry on your credit file, the greater impact it is likely to have on your score.
-Furthermore, each type of information has a set time period that it can held on file (Credit enquiries for example, are held on file for a maximum of 5 years).
+Each type of information has a set time period that it can held on file (Credit enquiries for example, are held on file for a maximum of 5 years).
+So time can be an important factor in credit scores, especially when it comes to negative events such as defaults.

-- Limit the number of credit enquiries/applications you make by fully researching the credit products available in the market first, reading the appropriate product information and only make application once you are sure they suit your requirements and financial situation.
+- Limit the number of credit enquiries/applications you make.
 Multiple credit enquiries in a short time frame can lower your score.
+Research the credit products available in the market first, read the appropriate product information and only make the application once you are sure they suit your requirements and financial situation.
+Take a look at Credit Savvy’s free online comparison service for personal loans.

-- Before applying, consider what type of credit you are applying for, who the credit provider is, and the impact this could have on your credit score
+- Consider what type of credit you are applying for, who the credit provider is, and the impact this could have on your credit score.

 Finally, it does help to understand the key elements that influence a credit score.
 Our Learning Hub article How is my credit score calculated is a good place to start.